NCAR/DART/models/wrf/tutorial/README.rst

 1. It is assumed you have successfully configured the ``$DART_DIR/build_templates/mkmf.template`` file for your system.
 If not, you will need to do so now.
-See the :ref:`Getting Started <Welcome page>` for more detail, if necessary.
+See :ref:`Getting Started <Welcome page>` for more detail, if necessary.

 2. [OPTIONAL] Modify the DART code to use 32bit reals.
 Most WRF/DART